binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     sudo netstat -tlpn

 As per the previous netstat outputs, we see that `sunrpc` is listening on a port and was started by `rpcbind` with the PID of `1498`.
-Now Sun Remote Procedure Call is running on port `111` (The same port that portmapper used to listen on).
+Now Sun Remote Procedure Call is running on port `111` (The same port that `portmap` used to listen on).
 Netstat can tell you the port, but we have confirmed it with the nmap scan above.
-Rpcbind is used by NFS (as mentioned above, rpcbind is a dependency of nfs-common) and as we do not need or want our web server to be a NFS file server, we can get rid of the `rpcbind` package.
+Rpcbind is used by NFS (as mentioned above, `rpcbind` is a dependency of nfs-common) and as we do not need or want our web server to be a NFS file server, we can get rid of the `rpcbind` package.
+If for what ever reason you do actually need the port mapper, then make sure you lock down which hosts/networks it will respond to by modifying the `/etc/hosts.deny` and `/etc/hosts.allow` as seen in the [NFS section](#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs).

 {linenos=off, lang=Bash}
     dpkg-query -l '*rpc*'